 Target level:Years 5-8 (Senior Primary / Intermediate)

-123Tech First Challenge is a team-based digital technology project challenge with comprehensive age and learning-level appropriate support and guidance.
+123Tech First Challenge is a team-based digital technology project challenge based on our successfull TechHub Challenge which was previously only availble to years 9 and 10.
+The 123Tech Challenge has comprehensive age and learning-level appropriate support and guidance.

 Similar but more advanced levels operate at secondary school (123Tech Secondary and Senior Secondary).

 Each level builds on the previous in terms of the depth and complexity of both the process and the outcome.
-Each has a Challenge question – a variation of identifying a problem in their own school or community and devising a digital technologies-based solution to solve it.
+The challenge breif is simple, students must identify a problem in their own school or community and create a digital technologies-based solution to solve it.

 The Challenge includes: